kraken-php/kraken/README.md

 ## Installation and Official Documentation

-To install this pre-configured application, please go to desired location to store project, then call composer:
+To install this application skeleton, please go to desired location to store project, then call composer:

 ```
 composer create-project --prefer-dist kraken-php/kraken .